SY-Sea-Jade/signalk-tides/README.md

 # signalk-tides (Forked)

-An ephemeral fork of https://github.com/openwatersio/signalk-tides with updated dependencies (motivated by the `neaps` library version used missing European ports) and some recent PRs merged.
+Now deprecated ephemeral fork of https://github.com/openwatersio/signalk-tides with updated dependencies (motivated by the `neaps` library version used missing European ports) and some recent PRs merged.

 ---